 - Over the years, the amount of paper generated by a typical therapist’s office can become daunting.
 This issue doesn’t exist when you’re storing records on the web.

 - Public opinion may actually be turning so that our clients are beginning to expect us to use digital notes and records instead of paper.
 The older view of a psychotherapist doing everything by hand may soon be viewed as antiquated.

-For the reasons above, more and more therapists are turning to web-based EHRs not JUST to simplify their bookkeeping, billing and note-taking, but because it’s safer, more convenient, and saves them time.
-If you’re not familiar with the world of EHRs, you might want to check them out.
+For the reasons above, more and more therapists are turning to web-based behavioral EHRs not JUST to simplify their bookkeeping, billing and note-taking, but because it’s safer, more convenient, and saves them time.
+If you’re not familiar with the world of behavioral EHRs, you might want to check them out.
 Most offer free trials and/or free demos and will be happy to answer questions about their product.